alexnormand/alexnormand.com/contents/blog/2014/02/19-installing-node-on-a-raspberry-pi/index.md

 ```

-To check that node and npm have been correctly added to your path:
+To check that node and npm have been correctly added to your path

 ```sh
 $ node -v